HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

 **Pixi**

 eede is a static website.
 So we are using plain Javascript, HTML and CSS.
 But for visualization, we were using the Canvas API, so all datatypes are drawn in a white canvas.
-Nevertheless, when having many objects in a same view, it was almost impossible to scroll or drag objects around.
+However, when having many objects in one view, it was almost impossible to scroll or drag objects around.
 So I [analyzed](https://github.com/key4hep/eede/pull/63) some of the weak points at that moment.
 I came to the conclusion to change Canvas API to some more performant tool, and to find a way to render objects more efficiently.
 After some research, I found [pixi.js](https://pixijs.com/), a library (which has a minified `js` version) that uses WebGL